Connect to Azure Stack from Azure Cloud Shell

 Now you can start using the Azure CLI in the Azure Cloud Shell to manage your Azure Stack.
 First of all yes this works also if you just use the Azure CLI.
 In the case of the Azure Cloud Shell the Azure Stack needs to be accessible from the internet.
 If your Azure Stack is not accessible from the internet, you can just use the Azure CLI directly from your management machine.

+Azure Cloud Shell is very powerful, you can run Azure CLI as well as Azure PowerShell.
 Fun Fact, since you an also run the Azure Cloud Shell directly in Visual Studio Code, you can also just open up the shell session and start working from Visual Studio Code.